-Construction workers will be on-site South of the concrete pathway from: March 1-May 15 from 7:30 am-5:00 pm Mondays-Fridays and some weekends from 9:00 am-5:00 pm, weather dependent.
+Construction workers will be on-site South of the concrete pathway from: March 1-June 30 from 7:30 am-5:00 pm Mondays-Fridays and some weekends from 9:00 am-5:00 pm, weather dependent.

 Please avoid construction areas, including walking across the field and pathways South of the Cottonwood Creek concrete pathway during these times for your safety to protect equipment and unseen ground installations of irrigation, drainage and anchors, and to allow for new flower gardens and grass to establish.
 The outcome will include: new pathways, access barriers to protect the park, playground, rest/shade areas, and educational signage.

 Contact the District’s management at 303-482-1002 or firstname.lastname@example.org with questions.